markbeep/Zig-Projects/README.md

 - CTRL-D: Jump down half a page
 - CTRL-U: Jump up half a page

 You can also just open the editor by using `tez` on its own.
-Currently pressing `q` will close the program so there's no way to even type the letter Q. In the future control keys or a mode-system like in vim will be added.
+Currently there's no way to save what written to a file if Tez is opened without a path.

 ## Local Development